hazemoalhalabi-ui/SAGAI/README.md

 - **OpenStreetMap** data is included under the **ODbL 1.0 license**.
 - **Google Street View** imagery is accessed via API and remains subject to Google’s **Terms of Service**.

-If you build upon this codebase, please retain the included [NOTICE](NOTICE) file.

 ---

 ## ✨ Acknowledgments